flengyel/ansible_secrets/docs/INSTALLATION.md

 deactivate
 ```

-After running these commands, verify that your encrypted files (e.g., `ldap_dm_secret.txt.gpg`)
-have been created in the `/opt/ansible_secrets/files/` directory.
+"After running these commands, verify that your encrypted files (e.g., `svc_alpha_secret.txt.gpg`) have been created in the `/opt/ansible_secrets/files/` directory."

 ## Section 3: Ansible Configuration and Playbook